thomasthechen/thomasthechen.github.io/_posts/2022-04-20-skydiving.markdown

 ## Afterword

-I think it's useful to estimate high confidence upper bounds on risk of activites you are considering trying, but ultimately you'd still have to make a judgement call on whether you think the risk you derived is too high for your liking.
-In my view, the choice of threshold should not be too much higher than the background risk.
-There's a sentiment on wallstreet that you should never make bets that could lose you your entire portfolio, even if you expect the bet to be positive on average ("never go all in").
-I think a similar idea for catastrophic-risk minimization applies here, except that here your minimal risk attained is that which is on the order of magnitude of the background risk.
+I think it's useful to estimate high confidence upper bounds on risk of unfamiliar (and inherently risky) activities.
+However, ultimately you'd still have to decide whether that risk is tolerable, and it's not clear what that threshold should be, if we even are supposed to have a strict threshold to govern our decision-making.

+But probably, your estimated risk of so-and-so activity should not be too much higher than the background risk.
+There's a sentiment on wallstreet to never go all in, as it's best to minimize risk where the downside is infinite.

 <!---